Applications close at 5.00pm AEDT Friday 14 October 2016

 Meat and livestock

-Successful applicants will be expected to complete their project within 12 months of receiving an industry category ScienceAward and the execution of the funding deed.
+Successful applicants will be expected to complete their project within 12 months once the funding deed has been executed.

-One individual industry category Science Award recipient will also receive the Minister for Agriculture’s Award, with additional funding to undertake an extended research project.
+One individual industry category Science Award recipient will also receive the Minister for Agriculture and Water Resources Award, with additional funding to undertake an extended research project.

 Only Science Award winners in each industry category are eligible for this Award.
 If you are successful you will be invited to apply for the Minister’s Award.
 A separate application form will be provided with additional time to complete it.
 Note that you are not obliged to apply for the Minister’s Award.
 The successful applicant will be expected to complete their extended research project within the same 12 month period.